crate/services-docs/docs/howtos/restore-backups.md

 technical discussion of how CrateDB handles snapshots can be found in the CrateDB documentation about {ref}`snapshots. <crate-reference:snapshot-restore>`

-You may also want to read the full Cloud reference documentation on {ref}`backups. <overview-cluster-backups>`

 (snapshot-backup)=
 ## CrateDB Cloud's backup policy